tudelft3d/geogeeks/docs/programming/collabcode.md

 In Geomatics, you'll do a lot of coding, and in a lot of assignments, you'll do this as a team.
 On this page you'll find a list of the different methods for collaborating and our recommendations.
 Underneath, you'll find a full list of the pros and cons of each method.

-- **Meeting up and writing everything together on the same computer**: Recommended for helping eachother, and for starting new projects.
+- **Meeting up and writing everything together on the same computer**: Recommended for helping each other, and for starting new projects.
 Can be used in combination with a version control system (see below).
-- **Sending eachother snippets of code**: Only recommended for helping eachother if meeting up is not possible.
+- **Sending each other snippets of code**: Only recommended for helping each other if meeting up is not possible.
 Not recommended for projects.
 - **Each person works on their own file and at the end you combine them**: Not recommended without also using a version control system.
 - **Using realtime code collaboration tools (like Google Docs but for coding)**:  Not recommended without also using a version control system.
 - **Using a version control system like git**: Highly recommended to learn and start using as early as possible, even for small projects.